 Use a digital checklist to make your work easier and avoid documentation errors.

-Use this template for an inspection of your site.Download template
+Use this site inspection template for an inspection of your site and identify hazards.Download template

 A site inspection is intended to check the quality and effectiveness of occupational safety and health protection measures.
 The purpose of the inspection is to discover deficiencies and to identify means of eliminating them.